als429/1520/README.md

 ## To do

 ### Notes for team members:
-* Alexis - next mini-goal: review the datastore.py file and see if I can get anything to work
+* Alexis - next mini-goal: starting datastore.py file
 * Lydia - N/A
 * Vicky - N/A
 * Naina - N/A